-This first subsection provides quantitative analysis showing the close relationship between chip production, capital expenditures, and differential profit.
-It argues that the price of semiconductors is closely and negatively related to the amount of productive capacity made available by semiconductor firms.
+In this section, I present quantitative analysis showing the close relationship between chip production, capital expenditures, and differential profit.
+I argue that the price of semiconductors is closely and negatively related to the amount of productive capacity made available by semiconductor firms.
 This means that chip prices tend to increase when production capacity decreases - or, more specifically, chip prices fall more slowly when production grows more slowly.
-Second, it argues that Dominant Semiconductor Capital has been able to differentially accumulate by restraining-within limits-the production of semiconductors and using the resulting atmosphere of 'shortage' to justify raising prices.
-Inspired by a similar study by Nitzan and Bichler on the role of Middle East conflicts on oil profits, this section shows how 'shortages' tend to follow a period of differential deccumulation when Dominant Semiconductor Capital trails the average rate of profitability.17 These 'shortages' also tend to be followed by a "reversal of fortune," in which firms exceed the average (Nitzan and Bichler 2002, 236).
+Second, it argues that the most powerful semiconductor firms, which I collectively label "Dominant Semiconductor Capital" have been able to differentially accumulate by restraining-within limits-the production of semiconductors and using the resulting atmosphere of 'shortage' to justify raising prices.8 Inspired by a similar study by Nitzan and Bichler on the role of Middle East conflicts on oil profits, this section shows how 'shortages' tend to follow a period of differential deccumulation when Dominant Semiconductor Capital trails the average rate of profitability.9 These 'shortages' also tend to be followed by a "reversal of fortune," in which firms exceed the average (Nitzan and Bichler 2002, 236).
 In short, firms' differential earnings are largest when they successfully restrict production to the point of a perception of a 'shortage', which is used as a justification for an 'depth' accumulation strategy of differential inflation.